 Peruvian women received the right to vote in 1956.
 Peru's national electoral legislation has incorporated evolving gender quotas for political party lists since 1997.
 Political parties are legally obligated to include at least 40% of women on their party lists, which is set to increase to 45% in the 2026 elections.
-In 2021, women represented about 40% of seats in Congress, lower than neighboring Bolivia (48%), but higher than Chile (33%) and the US (29%) (see p.
-14-15 of History and Myth and p.
+In 2021, women represented about 40% of seats in Congress, lower than neighboring Bolivia (48%), but higher than Chile (33%) and the US (28%) (see History and Myth and p.
 4-5 of Political and Social Relations).
 Peru's first female President, Dina Boluarte, assumed office in December 2022.